How To Use a Habit Tracker To Level Up Your Life

 Don't beat yourself up if you fail

 Last of all, I think it's very important to mention that building habits doesn't happen overnight.
 It takes time and patience.
+May be you can seek from a life coach for young adults to help you with habit formation.

 So, when you miss a day (or even a week) don't give up on yourself and resort back to your old ways.
 Make sure you get back up on the horse and keep on fighting to become the healthiest, happiest, and best version of yourself.